-Cloud backup is a lot easier to scale up than a local backup which just means that it's easier to commandeer more space to use at the drop of a hat.
-If you're a business owner and you think you might need a lot more storage in the short space of time, this may prove the more logical option.
-For larger companies, it can turn out to cost-effective, particularly since many reputable cloud backup providers now offer completely unlimited storage capacities.
+Cloud backup is a lot easier to scale up than a local backup, which just means that it's easier to commandeer more space to use at the drop of a hat.
+If you're a business owner and you think you might need a lot more storage in a short space of time, this may prove the more logical option.
+For larger companies, it can turn out to be cost-effective, particularly since many reputable cloud backup providers now offer completely unlimited storage capacities.

 But until reliable, consistent, and fast wireless internet is available all over the world, physical drives will likely persist with a healthy market share as millions of people will still want to – and have to – use them.